The United States is deporting military veterans.

 Immigration is a sensitive and touchy issue, and never more so than in the United States during an election year.
-Thus, when stories started to emerge about a group of veterans of the U.S. military living in Mexico after they had been deported from the United States (a story I previously reported on) it seemed natural to question what looked like nothing more than a chunk of political kryptonite.
+Thus, when stories started to emerge in 2016 about a group of veterans of the U.S. military living in Mexico after they had been deported from the United States (a story we previously reported on) it seemed natural to question what looked like nothing more than a chunk of political kryptonite.

 However, deported veterans exist, although no one — not even the Department of Homeland Security — knows how many.
 Their issue has been slowly brought into mainstream American consciousness largely by the efforts of committed activists in Tijuana.